djeang/com.example.feedback/README.md

 appears, and the submit button disappears (user is not supposed to enter several feedback in a row).

 Note : the corner case consisting in submitting a blank message (one or several spaces) is not handled properly.
+More generally, i didn't put so much effort in UX quality, we can discuss what may be improved for a production grade.

 # How to execute tests